llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 ### Introduction:

+Several careers in society can contribute to providing the very general sense of safety and security that Maslow refers to in his famous hierarchy of needs.
+However, obvious, yet often overlooked issues in communication can mean the difference between life and death in fields such as medicine and law enforcement.
+Therefore, careful data collection and monitoring of these crucial services can enhance and optimize their performance.

-Several careers in society, aid providing a sense of safety and security to the public; these crucial services should therefore be carefully monitored to aid in their optimum performance.
-As recently as 2019, Sweden conducted a national study on health care professional's communication through an interpreter; this was done after noting that many parents in neonatal care are foreign-born and unable to effectively communicate with healthcare professionals (as they do not speak the local language) [pubmed.ncbi.nlm.nih.gov/31426785/].
-The results indicated insufficient awareness of guidelines in all neonatal units and that additional training was required, particularly of nurse assistants.
-Indeed, careful consideration of language barriers can mean the difference between life and death in medicine as well as in law enforcement.
-Careful consideration of linguistics is increasing in the medical field.
-For example, a qualitative study was conducted on the perceptions of patient-provider communication in breast and cervical cancer-related care, when dealing with low-income English-and Spanish-speaking women; additionally, efforts made in another work to develop a culturally competent peer support intervention for Spanish-speaking Latinas with breast cancer.
+In the medical field, thoughtful deliberation of linguistics, particularly consideration of language barriers, is increasing.
+As recently as 2019, Sweden conducted a national study on health care professional's communication through an interpreter; this was done after noting that many parents in neonatal care are foreign-born and unable to effectively communicate with healthcare professionals (as they do not speak the local language) {% cite patriksson2019health %}.
+Another qualitative study was conducted on the perceptions of patient-provider communication in breast and cervical cancer-related care when dealing with low-income English and Spanish-speaking women {% cite simon2013perceptions %}.
+Efforts were also made in a similar work that was conducted on competent peer support intervention for Spanish-speaking Latinas with breast cancer {% cite napoles2009developing %}.
+Additional work has been done to highlight communications issues between physicians and Spanish-speaking Latin American women with pelvic floor disorders {% cite sevilla2013communication %} ; this study highlighted that apart from patients’ lack of disease understanding was a lack of Spanish proficiency in physicians participating in our study.

 Spanish–English bilingual psychotherapists: Personal and professional language development and use.

-When nurses double as interpreters: a study of Spanish-speaking patients in a US primary care setting Communication between physicians and Spanish-speaking Latin American women with pelvic floor disorders: a cycle of misunderstanding?
+When nurses double as interpreters: a study of Spanish-speaking patients in a US primary care setting